rethamlai/customer-prediction-using-machine-learning/README.md

 Users can apply this to their own work by inputting their own data and optimising the models (please see instructions below).

-The general idea is to input a dataset into this model to know which model is the most accurate and then to use the best performing model for on-going purposes.
+The general idea is to input a dataset into this algorithm to know which machine-learning model is the most accurate for that dataset.

 ## Types of classification models